albert-haliulov/microprofile-healthcheck/README.md

 ## Build applications Name and Ping

->>>> TODO - add screenshots about how to build an application.

-By default all projects build automatically.
+By default all projects build automatically:

 ![Build Automatically](./images/app-build-automatically.png)

 We need to export web applications in order to deploy and to use in further steps.
 Do it for both applications.

 ![Export application as a WAR file STEP1](./images/app-export-warfile-st1.png)

 Save file inside the appropriate application folder.
-Use name.war for Name app, ping.war for Ping application.
+Use `name.war` for Name app, `ping.war` for Ping application.
 Check box `Overwrite existing file` if the file with same name exists.

 ![Export application as a WAR file STEP2](./images/app-export-warfile-st2.png)

 ## Play with app